 Shelf-life and Storage

-Cooked meatballs can last in the refrigerator for 4 to 5 days stored in an air-tight container.
+Leftover meatballs can last in the refrigerator for 4 to 5 days stored in an airtight container.
 Reheat in the oven or air-fryer for a few minutes before serving.

 Frequently asked questions